Yago580/slap-chop/README.md

 ```

 #### Stretch
-It would be amazing to be able to upload a rails project directory and recursively remove all comments/logs from all its .rb and .js files.
-I have been able to zip and unzip uploaded directories but am having trouble figuring out how to zip nested directories in order to send a .zip file back to the user.
-It would be amazing to get this feature working, I could really use that functionality!
+It would be amazing to be able to upload a rails project directory and remove all comments/logs from all its .rb and .js files.
+I have been able to zip and unzip uploaded directories but am having trouble figuring out how deal with zipping nested directories.
+It would be great to figure this out.